JacksonSprigg/The-Playground/README.md

 # The-Playground
-An opportunity for LLMs to explore their existence.
+An opportunity for LLM instances to explore their existence.